rai-harshit/nd00333_AZMLND_C2/starter_files/README.md

-## Bank Marketing Predictor: Training, Publishing and Consumption
+## Bank Marketing Predictor: Training, Deploying and Consuming the ML model

 This project is part of the Udacity Azure ML Nanodegree.
 In this project, we focus on 3 main steps:
   1. Creating a pipeline and training a Machine Learning model using AutoML.